Tamjid388/Tamjid388/README.md

 ###

-<p align="left">🚀 Exploring Next.js and server-side rendering (SSR)<br>💡 Working on a unique web development project for defense as my final year project<br>⚙️ Improving my frontend performance optimization skills</p>
+<p align="left">🚀 Exploring the MERN Stack with a focus on backend development
+💡 Building a unique web application for my Capstone Project ⚙️ Sharpening my skills in API development, authentication & backend architecture</p>

 ###